mohole/Material-Food/readme.txt

 Material Food Theme bundles the following third-party resources:
-Lightbox2 is Created by Lokesh Dhakar http://lokeshdhakar.com/projects/lightbox2/
+Lightbox2 is created by Lokesh Dhakar http://lokeshdhakar.com/projects/lightbox2/
 Lightbox2 is licensed under The MIT License.
 100% Free.
 Lightbox is free to use in both commercial and non-commercial work.